Last updated: May 8, 2026

 Dendera

-• The electrical bulb debate (overblown).
-The real impossibility: how did they carve reliefs on a curved vaulted ceiling 15 meters high – and get the proportions perfect from ground level?
+- The electrical bulb debate (overblown).
+The real impossibility: how did they carve reliefs on a curved vaulted ceiling 15 metres high — and get the proportions perfect from ground level?

 The temples of Abydos and Dendera offer a window into a mindset that transcends the millennia, challenging us to consider the endurance of our own legacies.
-What does it mean for us to manifest an idea in stone or any material in a way that does the same?
+What does it mean to manifest an idea in stone — or any material — in a way that does the same?

 Day 9 – August 4

-On the West Bank of Luxor, we’ll encounter the “Houses of Millions of Years” that were built with a generational mindset that prioritized eons over decades.
-As we explore the hidden passageways and sealed shafts of the Valley of the Kings, we’ll consider the nature of a culture that used secrecy as a design parameter to protect a future they would never see, in ways that will be better understood in the context of the following details:
+On the West Bank of Luxor, we’ll encounter the “Houses of Millions of Years” — built with a generational mindset that prioritised eons over decades.
+As we explore the hidden passageways and sealed shafts of the Valley of the Kings, we’ll consider the nature of a culture that used secrecy as a design parameter to protect a future they would never see.

 The West Bank – Luxor